Knowing exactly what to bring on a hike isn’t easy. You need to prepare for all kinds of eventualities like thirst, hunger, bumps, and scrapes.

 Even if you’re a seasoned hiker, the list of things to bring on a hike can go on and on.
 You don’t want to pack so much that you’re weighed down and struggle with the hike, but at the same time, you need to bring enough supplies to make your hike a comfortable and enjoyable experience.

-If you need a day hike packing list or have been struggling to know what to bring on a day hike, keep reading to see what’s on our Day Hike Checklist… and get a FREE download of the checklist!
+If you have been struggling to know what to bring on a day hike, keep reading to see what’s on our Day Hike Checklist… and get a FREE download of the checklist!

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

 One of the very first things you need to consider for your day hike is what backpack you’re going to use.
 A good hiking backpack shouldn’t rub or cause chaffing.
 It should be comfortable to wear for an extended period of time when filled with your hiking supplies.